infobloxopen/atlas-app-toolkit/gateway/README-clone.md

 This package contains helper functions that support creating, configuring, and running a gRPC REST gateway that is REST syntax compliant.
 Google already provides a lot of documentation related to the gRPC gateway, so this README will mostly serve to link to existing docs.

+- Starting and stopping Docker containers inside Go tests
+- Creating JSON Web Tokens for testing gRPC and REST requests
+- Launching a Postgres database to tests against
+- Building and executing Go binaries

+The gRPC gateway `protoc` plugin allows a gRPC service to.
+The official gRPC gateway repository offers a nice, succinct explanation.

 > gRPC is great — it generates API clients and server stubs in many programming languages, it is fast, easy-to-use, bandwidth-efficient and its design is combat-proven by Google.
 However, you might still want to provide a traditional RESTful API as well.
 Reasons can range from maintaining backwards-compatibility, supporting languages or clients not well supported by gRPC to simply maintaining the aesthetics and tooling involved with a RESTful architecture.